google/open-location-code/README.md

 Rather than a large city size feature to generate the reference location, it is better to use smaller, neighbourhood features, that will not have as much variation in their geocode results.

+Guidelines for shortening codes are in the wiki.

 Recovering shortened codes works by providing the short code and a reference location.
 This does not need to be the same as the location used to shorten the